mdozmorov/BIOS668.2018/assets/06_RNA-seq/README.md

 - Zhao, Qi, Yubin Xie, Peng Nie, Rucheng Diao, Licheng Sun, Zhixiang Zuo, and Jian Ren.
 “IDEA: A Web Server for Interactive Differential Expression Analysis with R Packages,” July 3, 2018. [https://doi.org/10.1101/360461](https://doi.org/10.1101/360461) - Differential expression analysis from a matrix of FPKMs and a design matrix.
 Several methods to detect DEGs (DESeq2, edgeR, NOISeq, PoissonSeq, SAMseq), plots (MA, volcano, heatmap). [http://renlab.org:3838/IDEA/](http://renlab.org:3838/IDEA/)

+- TPMCalculator quantifies mRNA abundance directly from the alignments by parsing BAM files.
+The input parameters are the same GTF files used to generate the alignments, and one or multiple input BAM file(s) containing either single-end or paired-end sequencing reads.
+The TPMCalculator output is comprised of four files per sample reporting the TPM values and raw read counts for genes, transcripts, exons and introns respectively. [https://github.com/ncbi/TPMCalculator](https://github.com/ncbi/TPMCalculator)

 ### RNA-seq resources